SuadoCowboy/RpsChatGame/README.md

-This is just a simple project I was doing to learn socket WARNING!
+This is just a simple project I was doing to learn sockets.
+#WARNING!
 Code might be spaghetti!!